ianbashford/ianbashford.net/content/post/dnscrypt-proxy_u-root_xen.md

 	-files "/etc/ca-certificates/extracted/tls-ca-bundle.pem:etc/ssl/certs/ca-certicates.crt"
 ```
 NOTES: dnscrypt-proxy makes https calls, so it needs access to ca-certificates in a well known path.
+NOTES: cheating here by copying it all into root folder, and renaming the binary 'inito' so it's automatically run -could be neater
 That generates a file initramfs.linux_amd64.cpio in /tmp  (you can redirect that to some other file).
 To run in xen, grab your kernel from /boot, and create a xen config file - this is for an Alpine PV host... vi uroot.cfg
 ```sh